Frequently Asked Questions

-I wish I could, but I’m unable to personally help with questions pertaining to book reports.
+I wish I could, but I’m unable to personally help with questions pertaining to book reports or school projects.
 If you’d like to learn more about me, please visit my bio.

 Can you sign my book?

 I wish I could sign everyone’s book, but that would take a lot of time and money to do through the mail.
-So, I have signed bookplates that I can send to enthusiastic classrooms or readers for a small fee (basically just shipping and sticker cost).
+So, I have signed bookplates that I can send to enthusiastic classrooms or readers for free.
 Email me if you are interested!